helium/HIP/0052-lorawan-dao.md

 ![market-making-formula](https://lh3.googleusercontent.com/7P_5Bha1KNPmQl2wWBHPoB6ojHfFKdnSaD208DR1vFUE2ybnAopqA6X-sVMzhHqiH5DeeDDKMY5hxKOe74j_PVcEBCoXjwetlytpeS241lgrEy_TmapfPiWUjEzyhp72kyvLiEJA)

-For example, consider at epoch #125, the total outstanding supply of tokens for the LoRaWAN subDAO is 3.275B IOT and the total amount in the treasury reserve is 2M HNT.
+For example, consider at epoch #125, the total outstanding supply of tokens for the IoT subDAO is 3.275B IOT and the total amount in the treasury reserve is 2M HNT.
 The programmatic treasury formula is given as follows

 ![example-redemption](https://lh6.googleusercontent.com/J_34HUWBuZl_YxNOnMv_fVkgvJKVeWtNLdZ9eZfKjYOFVjvv9LqjyB-pMmBaqpgFykNb4YcKfE7CuHDC6aX1WQORR2vlyyg4hyb_38ACZqDMjUrwVKHUhYeZYVj1QYceVwL-z3gR)

 This implies that at epoch #125, any number of IOT can be redeemed at a unit price of 0.00061068702 HNT.

-Now consider at epoch #225, the total outstanding supply of tokens for the LoRaWAN subDAO is 3.5B IOT and the total amount in the treasury reserve is 2.025M HNT.
+Now consider at epoch #225, the total outstanding supply of tokens for the IoT subDAO is 3.5B IOT and the total amount in the treasury reserve is 2.025M HNT.
 The programmatic treasury formula is given as follows

 ![example-redemption-2](https://lh5.googleusercontent.com/JzoHFD4OcK-YbK8aqiR2VjsBtN8mxRK6oEae_57KhoeoXp1TGKbRWGF7NkfRByITdTcfEAAkPSkKPMfz604aTcqhNlBJ2o7YJ6TjpAUxvGJSBcUgyH4o8iDmJRQ8ejcqaa8kvK9e)